Cogmasters/concord/README.md

 ### Design

-- Easy to reason about the code: we use the most native data structures, the simplest algorithms, and intuitive interfaces.
+- Easy to reason about the code: the most native data structures, the simplest algorithms, and intuitive interfaces.

 - Easy to debug (networking and logic) errors: extensive assertion and logging facilities.

-- Easy to use for the end users: we provide internal synchronization so that the user may provide scalability to his applications without having to excessively worry about race-conditions.
-All transfers made with Orca are thread-safe by nature.
+- Easy to use for the end users: highly scalable, all transfers made with Orca are thread-safe.

 ### Minimal example